What are Jesús Rafael Soto’s Pénétrables?

 How they were made

 He hung thousands of strands from either the ceiling or a PVC & steel construction in these works.
 The Penetrables allowed his spectators to enter them and get immersed in the depth of the work.
 To fully understand them, a viewer needed to experience them from numerous perspectives within time as they move through space.
-Thus, the viewer becomes an integral part of the artwork by touching or moving it, or simply walking through it.
+Thus, the viewer becomes an integral part of the artwork by touching, moving, or simply walking through it.

 Some of the installations were clear, while others were in uni colors.
 All of them brought the same experience.
 Other Penetrables contained painted elements that you will notice from a distance.
 From afar, these works presented the illusion of a dense mass, but when the viewer comes into contact, they give an utterly different aesthetic experience from the inner self.